Jackal73/trail-hikes-server/README.md

 # **TrailHikes**

-_server-side using NodeJS, Express and MongoDB_
+_server-side using NodeJS, ExpressJS and MongoDB_

 ## Overview